AWS Certification Exam Cheat Sheet

 Simple Queue Service – SQS

-• Simple Queue Service (SQS) is a highly reliable distributed messaging system that can serve as the backbone of fault-tolerant application
+• Simple Queue Service (SQS) is a highly reliable distributed messaging system that can serve as the backbone of a fault-tolerant application.

-• Messages can be polled by multiple workers and processed, while SQS takes care that a request is processed by only one worker at a time using configurable time interval called visibility timeout
+• Messages can be polled by multiple workers and processed, while SQS takes care that a request is processed by only one worker at a time using a configurable time interval called visibility timeout.

 • If the number of messages in a queue starts to grow or if the average time to process a message becomes too high, workers can be scaled upwards by simply adding additional EC2 instances.